tilde-lab/tilde/README.txt

 To start graphical interface (GUI), run main script without parameters.
 To terminate GUI on Windows, close the DOS box, on Unix hit Ctrl+C.
 On Unix GUI may also run in background mode ("nohup tilde.sh &").
-Adding data is possible using both CLI and GUI:
+Adding data is possible using both CLI and GUI.
-Using CLI: append "-a" option to the folder name.
-Using GUI: click "add data" button at the top left corner of the program window.
 Avoid using GUI on large folders with data (more than several gigabytes), as CLI is much faster in this case.

 Prerequisites
 -------------

 On Windows no additional installations are required.
-On Unix/Mac you should have Python (at least of version 2.6), numerical modules (Numpy) and sqlite3 python module pre-installed.
+On Unix/Mac you should have Python (at least of version 2.6), as well as Numpy, lxml and sqlite3 Python modules pre-installed.
-Typically, this is the case on modern Unix PCs (console command "python -c 'import numpy, sqlite3'" should produce no errors).
+Typically, this is the case on modern Unix PCs (console command "python -c 'import numpy, lxml, sqlite3'" should produce no errors).
-Note, that Python 3 was never tested.
+Note, that Python 3 was not tested.

 License and distribution
 ------------------------